 Sardis, Alabama was named after one of the most infamous Biblical cities in the early centuries.
 Sardis was known for being the home of the church that received the fifth of the seven letters that were sent to the churches in Revelation.
 The Lydian empire recognized Sardis as its capital and as being one of the greatest cities of the ancient world.
 Unfortunately, while the city was famed for receiving the fifth installment of the seven letters, it was not one of a positive note.

 The letter quoted, “And unto the angel of the church in Sardis write…I know thy works, that thou hast a name that thou livest, and art dead.
-Be watchful, and strengthen the things which remain, that are ready to die: for I have not found thy works perfect before God.
+Be watchful, and temp mail the things which remain, that are ready to die: for I have not found thy works perfect before God.
 Remember therefore how thou hast received and heard, and hold fast, and repent.
 If thou shalt not watch, I will come on thee as a thief.”
 Later memorialized in the book of Revelations chapter 3, versus 1-3, the letter suggested a strong warning of dangerous things to come.

 The Adams Grove Presbyterian Church was a historic, greek revival style church building.
 Located in rural Dallas County in Sardis, it was built in 1853, five years after the first person was buried in the cemetery that shared the plot of land.
 The distyle-in-antis designed portico type church featured box columns and was built of wood.
 The cemetery next to it is the Adams Grove Cemetery, sometimes referred to as the Dallas County Cemetery.